sp11ker/training/README.md

-# Terraforn deployment for 1 EC2 instance with SSH enabled
+# Terraform deployment for 1 EC2 instance with SSH enabled